Business

 Costco

 The worldwide retailer Costco achieved a record-breaking $226 billion in revenues.
-However, the real profit was not from product sales.
+However, the actual profit was not from product sales.
 Membership fees provide the majority of Costco’s revenue.
 The $100 yearly membership fee that customers pay to shop at Costco accounted for over 80% of the company’s $9 billion profit.
 What about the merchandise?
 They break even.

 IKEA

-As a marketing strategy to keep consumers in the shop for longer, every IKEA store offers a restaurant with reasonable meals.
+As a marketing strategy to keep consumers in the shop longer, every IKEA store offers a restaurant with reasonable meals.
 The food makes customers spend more time and money at the shop.
 Selling Swedish meatballs at an IKEA restaurant can be lucrative, as the chain’s eateries generate hundreds of millions of dollars annually worldwide.

 Apple